 Does freezing my file mean that I won't receive pre-approved credit offers?
-No. You can stop the pre-approved credit offers by calling 888-50PTOUT (888-567-8688).
+No. You can stop the preapproved credit offers by calling 888-50PTOUT (888-567-8688).
 Or you can do this online at www.optoutprescreen.com.
-This will stop most of the offers, the ones that go through the consumer reporting agencies.
+This will stop most of the offers, the ones that go through the credit bureaus.
 It's good for five years or you can make it permanent.